-Village Properties is proud to announce Village Insight, its brand new quarterly digital magazine, a gorgeous completely digital magazine, accessible online with just one click.
+Village Properties is proud to announce Village Insight, its brand new quarterly digital magazine, a gorgeous completely digital magazine, accessible online with just one click. homes. style. life.

 Village Insight has it all.
 Local stories, people and places.
 Real estate market news and insights.
 And lest we forget, a beautiful presentation of hundreds of Village's current listings.
 Grab the laptop, kick back, and browse through the full double-page layouts and photography.
 Village Insight is beautiful, fast, and free.